jfalcou/eve/doc/manual/functions/arithmetic/fnms.rst

     The call ``fnms(x, y, z)`` is similar to ``-x*y-z``

-    But really conformant fused multiply/sub also implies
+    But really conformant fused negate-multiply-sub also implies

     - only one rounding